-Diving in Iceland is a challenging but exhilarating activity, mostly because of the cold conditions all year round but it is definitely worth it and will be a memorable experience.
-A dry suit is necessary, whether you’re planning to plunge into the crystal clear glacier water in Silfra fissure in Þingvellir national park or the North Atlantic Ocean around the island.
-The Silfra rift is without a doubt one of the best dive sites in the world, a dreamy place that no passionate diver should miss.
-The crystal clear, freezing cold water with it´s amazing blue colors and lack of life is hard to describe with words, you just have to take a look.
+Despite the cold temperatures, diving in Iceland is a challenging yet exhilarating activity that delivers a memorable experience.
+Whether you’re planning to plunge into the crystal clear glacier water in Silfra fissure in Þingvellir national park or the North Atlantic Ocean around the island, a dry suit is necessary.
+The Silfra rift is arguably one of the best dive sites in the world and is an amazing spot that no passionate diver should overlook.
+The crystal clear, freezing cold crystal blue water and lack of life is almost indescribable.
 If you want to venture out into the ocean, there is the opportunity to visit a few sites around the island, including the geothermal steam chimney in Strýtur.
 If you are PADI trained and curious about what diving in Iceland is like, come and join one of our tours.

 If you are looking for a dive from Reykjavik then we recommend our Deep Into the Blue tour as a first option.
 From Akureyri, the capital of North Iceland, we can offer you a unique diving experience on the Chimney Dive.
 Here you can dive amongst geothermal chimneys.
 These giant underwater geothermal silica cones that rise from the 70 meters deep from the sea floor are called ‘diving wonders’ since they are the only known ones known in the world.
 If you are one of those people who want it all, then you can on our Iceland Diving Express tour where you can spend one weekend diving both sites!